BUB2020/bubble/README.md

 * Calculation: Total Yield / Round = basic ROI * genesis boost * mine owner level coefficient * mining boost coefficient * re-investment coefficient*5 (days)

-> Example: You start mining for the first time during the genesis period, staked 15 ETH and 10,000 BUB at the same time, the 5-day ETH income will be 15 * 0.3% * 2 * 1.0 * 2.0 * 1.0 * 5 = 0.9 ETH, APY is as high as 438%; if you chooses to continue reinvesting in the 2nd round, the return will be 0.9 * 1.3 = 1.17 ETH, and the APY will increase to 569.4%.
+> For example: You start mining for the first time during the genesis period, staked 15 ETH and 10,000 BUB at the same time, the 5-day ETH income will be 15 * 0.3% * 2 * 1.0 * 2.0 * 1.0 * 5 = 0.9 ETH, APY is as high as 438%; if you chooses to continue reinvesting in the 2nd round, the return will be 0.9 * 1.3 = 1.17 ETH, and the APY will increase to 569.4%.

 ## 2.BUB Pool